Greece arrests Russian suspected of running US$4 bln bitcoin laundering ring

 This helped make it "a favourite money-laundering location" and the exchange has been connected to recent ransomware attacks, said James Smith, chief executive of Elliptic, a company that works with law enforcement to track illicit bitcoin transactions.

-(Additional reporting by Michele Kambas in Athens, Dustin Volz in Las Vega, and Steve Stecklow in London; Writing by Michele Kambas and Jack Stubbs; Editing by Larry King)
+(Additional reporting by Michele Kambas in Athens, Dustin Volz in Las Vega, and Steve Stecklow in London)